-They usually pay big and is something you can conveniently do.
+They usually pay big and are something you can conveniently do.
 The good thing is that you can do this from anywhere.
 Who doesn’t want to work for a company like Google?

-Believe me; whether people like it or not, this is something all nations do and is one of the areas national government spends a fortune.
+Believe me, whether people like it or not, all nations do and are one of the areas the national government spends a fortune on.
 So, the pay is always mouth-watering.

 13. Recruiter /Human Resource

 The human resource department will constantly attract all companies, including catching people with skills in foreign languages.

 As companies and their business sources are increasingly going global with each day passing day, they are also looking for workers worldwide.

 From Europe to Asia, and down to South America and Africa, companies need recruiters who will interact with the employees and recruit the most suitable person for the job required.

 There are many Indian Companies from different parts of the world that hire recruiters with language skills.

 Thanks to rapid outsourcing in India, there are many jobs in call centers and bpo.
 There is always a new opportunity.

 14. Research Analyst or Field Researcher